precog/matryoshka/README.md

 All paths referenced in the query, as well as the output path, are interpreted as relative to the request path, unless they begin with `/`.

-SlamSQL supports variables inside queries (`SELECT * WHERE pop > :cutoff`).
-Values for these variables should be specified as query parameters in this API.
+SlamSQL supports variables inside queries (`SELECT * WHERE pop < :cutoff`).
+Values for these variables, which can be any expression, should be specified as query parameters in this API.
 Failure to specify valid values for all variables used inside a query will result in an error.
+These values use the same syntax as the query itself; notably, strings should be surrounded by single quotes.
+Some acceptable values are `123`, `'CO'`, and `DATE '2015-07-06'`.

 This API method returns the name where the results are stored, as an absolute path, as well as logging information.